data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 For instance, the properties of a person node include gender, properties, age, etc., while the properties of a friendship edge can be ‘years of friendship’, ‘level of friendship’, etc.

 When querying graphs, we specify them in terms of steps from a node to an edge or vice versa.
-The steps are technically called traversals.
-In our graph, if we wish to know Diana's friends, we traverse from Diana to any available edge.
+These steps are technically called traversals.
+In our graph, if we wish to know Diana's friends, we traverse from Diana to any available edge and find the adjacent node.

 ## Gremlin

 Gremlin is a part of the Apache TinkerPop project.
 It allows us to create powerful graphs using simple syntax.
 We can download Gremlin Server and Gremlin Console to create and manage a graph database with Gremlin.

 Gremlin queries always begin from a traversal source.
-By convention, this is given the variable g. g is the traversal that connects to the gremlin server.
+By convention, this is given the variable `g`. `g` is the traversal that connects to the gremlin server.

 ### Adding a node

-To add a node in Gremlin, we use g.addV().
-We add the .property() method to add properties of the node.
+To add a node in Gremlin, we use `g.addV()`.
+We add the `.property()` method to add properties of the node.

 For instance, the code below adds a person node, with whose first name is Diana.